action pack / moving

 Use this when a move changes coverage questions

-This pack helps organize destination-state Marketplace routing, Medicaid or CHIP state help, coverage-change timing, and state-specific caveats before a user compares private options.
+This pack helps organize destination-state Marketplace routing, Medicaid or CHIP state help, coverage-change timing, and state-specific caveats before comparing private options.

 Start with the destination state